Frequently Asked Questions

 What type of forms can I perform?

-We will allow competitors to perform Taeguk and WTF Black Belt poomsae for individual forms competition.
+We will allow competitors to perform Taeguk and WT Black Belt poomsae for individual forms competition.
+Poomsaes will be designated.

 Yellow Belt: Taegeuk 1-3